 Career Integration Grants (CIG) provided top-up funding for researchers coming/returning to Oxford from abroad.
 The IRSES scheme funded international research staff exchanges, while the IAPP scheme funded staff exchanges between industry and academia.

-The Capacities Programme operated across a number of research themes and some parts were structured in a more 'bottom-up' way than the Co-operation Programme.
-It aimed to enhance research and innovation capacities throughout Europe, and to ensure their optimal use.
-Within the Capacities Programme there were several main activities where funding was provided:
+The Capacities Programme aimed to enhance research and innovation capacities throughout Europe, and to ensure their optimal use.
+Within the Capacities Programme there were several main funding opportunities, including:

-The Research Infrastructures scheme aimed to optimise the use and development of existing European research infrastructures and to help to create new European research infrastructures.
+The Research Infrastructures scheme aimed to optimise the use and development of existing – as well as help create new - European research infrastructures.

-The Regions of Knowledge scheme aimed to increase the capacity of European regions to develop their commitment in research by, for example, improving links between researchers and the local business communities or transnational and cross border co-operations in areas of common interest.
+The Regions of Knowledge scheme aimed to increase the cross-sector and cross-border capacity of European regions to develop their commitment in research.

 The Science in Society scheme sought to encourage the integration of science and research practice and policies into broader European society.

-The Research for the Benefit of SMEs scheme funded collaborative projects with predominant demonstration components aimed to support SMEs.
+The Research for the Benefit of SMEs scheme funded collaborative projects involving SMEs with predominant demonstration components.